lmanzurv/django_proxy_server/README.md

     # thus it doesn't require for the header to include a USER_TOKEN value
     @expose_service([ methods ], public=True)

 There are two ways of invoking backend services, from a traditional Django view or from an external device that uses Django as a proxy server.
-The functions to invoke backend services relies on the helper function generate_service_url.
+The functions to invoke backend services relies on the helper function `generate_service_url`.

-The function generate_service_url allows appending parameters to a URL, as well as encrypting them if the kwarg encrypted is set to True (by default, it is False).
+The function `generate_service_url` allows appending parameters to a URL, as well as encrypting them if the kwarg encrypted is set to `True` (by default, it is `False`).

 When using traditional Django views, invoke services as follows: